 That seems like both a remarkable thing and also a bit puzzling.
 If 2007 was our peak, then where has our energy been going?

-Although many different factors led to the decline of our overall usage, one thing that has shifted dramatically is the prevalence of energy-efficient devices.
-Whether it’s home appliances or LED bulbs, Americans are saving more electricity than we have in the last decade.
+Although many different factors led to the decline of our overall usage, one thing that has shifted dramatically is the prevalence of energy-efficient devices, such as energy-saving LED light bulbs.
+Whether it’s home appliances or LED bulbs, Americans are saving more electricity than we have in the last decade by utilizing things that use LED lights.

 As you can imagine, this is a good thing.
 Considering that energy production and the side effects that come with it (i.e., climate change) are at the forefront of our national attention, knowing that we’re using less energy with each passing year is a comforting thought.